Home Compare MTX.DE vs SAF.PA

 MTU Aero Engines vs Safran: Which Stock Looks Stronger in 2026?

-Safran leads structurally, with profitability as the clearest single gap between the two profiles.
-MTU Aero Engines still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Safran holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+MTU Aero Engines still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON